rvjc/free-mandelbrot/README.md

 activities which can limit your options down the road.
 As the entry requirements for Computer Science courses plummet, aspiring programmers tend to neglect the deeper mathematical aspects which are invariably bound up with "boring" school work.
-And, as StackOverflow amply demonstrates, they live to regret it later when this "math ceiling" is even harder to penetrate and limits their ability to excel at their art.
+And, as the questions and answers on StackOverflow amply demonstrate, many programmers live to regret it later when this "math ceiling" is even harder to penetrate and limits their ability to excel at their art.
 But, as is so often the case, the real fun is to be found in burrowing down beyond the superfical.
 And this is as true of music, car-tinkering and sports as it is for software development.

 One of the downsides of school-work in general, and math in particular, is that we often have to learn stuff whose